palantir/atlasdb/docs/source/schemas/index.rst

   This type can be useful on some key value stores because keys next to each other won't be written next to each other.
 This can be good because it will spread out the load of writes to many different ranges.

+..
+[4]
+  If a type does not support range-scanning, **range scans will still be available in the API, but will not behave as expected.** For example, if you have a key with components (VAR_STRING, FIXED_LONG), range-scanning will only exact match VAR_STRING components, not prefix matches.
+If you search for prefix “ab”:

+    - (“ab”, 10) will match
+    - (“ab”, 20) will match
+    - (“abc”, 30) will not match

 Protobufs and Persistables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~